 My first degree turned out to be Biomedical Science, which I studied in London at Imperial College.
-It was a 3-year course and I saw it as a perfect gateway degree for continuing into medical related vocations like medicine/PhD/dentistry etc. I say that, but I never seriously thought about what I’d do after graduating until I had actually graduated.
+It was a 3-year course and I saw it as a perfect gateway degree for continuing into medically related vocations like medicine/PhD/dentistry etc. I say that, but I never seriously thought about what I’d do after graduating until I had actually graduated.
 When I was doing the course, I had that tunnel vision where I was just living in the moment, enjoying being a student in London.

 Looking back just on my first year at uni, I was so immature and lacked any real focus or direction.
-That year was about all the extra-curiccular experiences – I scraped by academically (I got 0% in one essay assignment and had to resit an exam in the summer) and didn’t take the learning from my course seriously.
-I’d like to think that it wasn’t only me but that a lot of first year uni students were similar.
+That year was about all the extra-curricular experiences – I scraped by academically (I got 0% in one essay assignment and had to resit an exam in the summer) and didn’t take the learning from my course seriously.
+I’d like to think that it wasn’t only me but that a lot of first-year uni students were similar.
 It’s a shame really because with hindsight I know that deciding to go to university isn’t cheap – it was expensive back in 2010 when I started my first degree (~£3,300 a year) but now its outrageous (~£9,000 a year)!!!

 That’s one reason why I know that my route to dentistry shouldn’t have started any sooner than it has.
 But here I am now, studying a course that I am 100% committed to and wanting to make the most of in every way possible.
-If I had started training as a dentist as an 18 year old, I feel like the first couple years of the course would be kinda lost on me…
+If I had started training as a dentist as an 18-year old, I feel like the first couple years of the course would be kinda lost on me…

-With the benefit of hindsight I can honestly say that all my experiences before dentistry were useful in at least some way and that I can carry forward everything I’ve learnt with me now and it will all help me become an excellent dentist/bloke.
+With the benefit of hindsight, I can honestly say that all my experiences before dentistry were useful in at least some way and that I can carry forward everything I’ve learnt with me now and it will all help me become an excellent dentist/bloke.